vram-guild/fluidity/README.md

 Fluidity necessarily covers some of the same ground as [LBA](https://github.com/AlexIIL/LibBlockAttributes).
 The author intentionally did not closely study LBA while Fluidity was being developed, both in order avoid making a derivative work and to ensure a fresh perspective.
 That said, cross-compatibility is an explict goal and will be pursued when Fludity stablizes and as time permits.
 From admittedly superficial observation, this appears attainable with reasonable effort.

 ### Cardinal Components
-Fludity Device Components (explained below) may be seen to overlap somewhat with capabilities offered by [Cardinal Components API](https://github.com/NerdHubMC/Cardinal-Components-API).
-However, this apparent redundancy is mostly superficial.
+Fludity Device Components (explained below) may be seen to overlap somewhat with [Cardinal Components API](https://github.com/NerdHubMC/Cardinal-Components-API).
+However, this apparent redundancy is superficial.

 Fluidity Device Component Types focus on discovery and retrieval of implementations and does not provide dynamically extensible data attributes, serialization or other facilities offered by CCA.
 Indeed, CCA may prove to be quite complimentary to some Fluidity implementations.